 What’s Good for the Pollinators is Essential for Everything

 It’s our job as gardeners to do what we can to support nature, not work against it.
 Organic, earth-friendly practices have so many beneficial effects.
-It’s better for the earth, the plants, everything that lives in the garden, safer for food growing, and you get more bees and butterflies, who in turn give us more flowers.
+It’s better for the earth, the plants, everything that lives in the garden, safer for food growing, and you get more bees, butterflies, and other living things, who in turn give us more flowers.
 On a sober note, if we screw up as stewards of this earth, there is no second chance, so as superficial as it sounds to celebrate bees, butterflies, and flowers, they represent the health of life on earth.
 Bam.

 If you only do one thing on this list, the most important one is gardening organically.
 Buy organic plants.
 Buy organic seeds.
 And tend to your garden organically.
 There is no sense in doing any of this if our actions kill off the very beings we need to make it all work.
 Butterflies, of course, are one of these key players.